xonq/mycotools/mycotools/USAGE.md

 clustering if the number of sequences exceeds the inputted maximum (`-m`).

 By default, `crap.py` will construct trees using fasttree.
-Fasttree is often sufficient to get an idea of how the cluster is evolving because CRAP builds phylogenies for all query genes within a cluster, so congruent topology across different genes is corroborative.
-Alternatively, CRAP can also construct a robust IQ-TREE with 1000 boostrap iteration support values by specifying `-i`/`--iqtree`.
+Alternatively, CRAP can construct a robust IQ-TREE with 1000 boostrap iteration support values by specifying `-i`/`--iqtree`.

 <br />